 The Department for Transport has published annual reports on road casualties since 1951.
 The reports provide in-depth information about the circumstances of road crashes, including when and where they occur, what factors caused them, and who was involved.

 Most of the statistics in Reported Road Casualties Great Britain are collected by the police when they attend, or are informed of, a road accident in which someone was injured or killed.
 However, not all such accidents are reported to the police, and so the data does not include all road accidents or casualties.
-An article, "Comparing police data on road accidents with other sources", is available on the Department for Transport website.

 Additional current sources of online injury data include: